IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/user_interface/property_editor/scene_editor/project_overview/project_info.rst

 |EXPORT| **Saved**
   Displays the last saved date and time of the loaded IFC file.
 Example: "2024-06-10 13:15"

-**File path**
+**IFC File**
   Shows the location of the loaded IFC file on the user's file system.
-Example: "/home/user/Docum...lenderbim/demo.ifc"
+Example: "/home/user/Docum...lenderbim/demo.ifc".
+If part of the path is hidden by ellipsis, hovering over it will reveal the full file path.

 Buttons
 ^^^^^^^